samyk/evercookie/README.md

 browser.
 Its goal is to identify a client even after they've removed standard cookies, Flash cookies (Local Shared Objects or LSOs), and others.

-This is accomplished by storing the cookie data as many browser storage mechanisms as possible.
+This is accomplished by storing the cookie data on as many browser storage mechanisms as possible.
 If cookie data is removed from any of the storage mechanisms, evercookie aggressively re-creates it in each mechanism as long as one is still intact.